apache/trafficserver/doc/reference/configuration/records.config.en.rst

 .. note:: Although Traffic Server supports traditional custom logging, you should use the more versatile XML-based custom formats.

-.. ts:cv:: proxy.confg.log.collation_host STRING NULL
+.. ts:cv:: CONFIG proxy.confg.log.collation_host STRING NULL

    The hostname of the log collation server.